 Administrator: Annette Poulsen

-NB!
-The course is mandatory for PhD students enrolled from 1 January 2016
+The course is mandatory for PhD students enrolled after 1 January 2016

 Aim: To introduce PhD students at Health, Aarhus University to the principles of responsible conduct of research and how to avoid scientific misconduct.

-Learning outcomes: At the end of the course, the PhD student should:
+Learning outcomes: By the end of the course, the PhD student will:

 - Be familiar with the Danish Code of Conduct for Research Integrity as well as Aarhus University guidelines and Health standards of Responsible Conduct of Research

 - Be able to understand and discuss principles of research integrity and responsible conduct of research